Chaulkly History, Family Crest & Coats of Arms

-Anglo-Saxons of England.
+The name Chaulkly finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a whitewasher.
 Medieval buildings weren't painted, for paint was very expensive in the Middle Ages.
 Instead, they were whitewashed; covered in a paint-like emulsion of lime.
 It served to protect the houses against water, as well as look better.
 However, it didn't last very long; houses needed to be whitewashed at least twice a year, in the spring and fall.
 A "chalker" was a professional whitewasher; the name was originally derived from the Old English word cealcian, which meant "to whiten."
-CITATION[CLOSE]

 Alternatively, the name could have been a topographic name for "someone who lived on a patch of chalk soil."
-CITATION[CLOSE]
+And finally, another source presumes that the name was "well known earth; a locality.
+Chalk, Saxon, a servant or attendant."

 Early Origins of the Chaulkly family

-Kent, in the parish of Chalk, in the union of North Aylesford, hundred of Shamwell where "this name is principally found, there is a parish and a hundred so designated, and there is also in county Wiltshire, a parish called Broad-Chalk."
-CITATION[CLOSE]
+The surname Chaulkly was first found in Kent, in the parish of Chalk, in the union of North Aylesford, hundred of Shamwell where "this name is principally found, there is a parish and a hundred so designated, and there is also in county Wiltshire, a parish called Broad-Chalk."

 Early History of the Chaulkly family